-International Women’s Day facts
+International Women’s Day

-Over the centuries, they continue to suffer, but the start of the 20th century proved to be a threshold in awaking women to stand up for their rights and demand freedom.
+Over the centuries, they continued to suffer, but the start of the 20th century proved to be a threshold in awaking women to stand up for their rights and demand freedom.

-When working women finally decided to confront the oppression and inequality they had been facing for a long time.
+When working women finally decided to confront the oppression and inequality, they had been facing for a long time.
 They stood up to procure the same rights and freedom that men used to enjoy.

-In the wake of the women’s struggles, Denmark hosted a second International Conference of Working women in 1910, where Clara Zetkin, a member of the German Social Democratic Party, proposed International Women Day to be celebrated on the same day by every country.
+In the wake of the women’s struggles, Denmark hosted a second International Conference of Working women in 1910, where Clara Zetkin, a member of the German Social Democratic Party, proposed International Women’s Day to be celebrated on the same day by every country.

 On March 9, 1911, countries like Denmark, Switzerland, Germany, and Austria celebrated International Women’s Day.
 Surprisingly, millions of women and men joined the rallies and campaigns to end discrimination against women.

-Objectives of International Women Day:
+Objectives of International Womens Day

-· Acknowledge women achievements
+· Acknowledge women’s achievements

 · raise awareness regarding their rights and equality.